In the evergreen world of affiliate marketing, sites built from aged domains are undeniably thriving.

 This way you can transfer all the link juice to that page alone.

-Rule of thumb: If you don't have a pillar page, redirect a highly relevant expired domain to your category page.
+Rule of thumb: If you don’t have a pillar page, redirect a highly relevant aged domain to your category page.

 There you go.

-I just showed you a surefire way to get the most out of the expired domain link juice.
+I just showed you a surefire way to get the most out of the aged domain link juice.

 That’s it for 301 redirection.